nicholasadamou/vim-setup/README.md

 ## Requirements

-In order to install my vim configurations, you have to install `git`.
+In order to install my VIM configurations, you have to install `git`.

 To install `git` on `Ubuntu`, you need to use `APT`: `sudo apt install git`